janviig/Front-end-projects/README.md

 This repo consists of multiple projects done through React Frameworks:
 Folders can be described as:

-- website: first website I created, and creating a responsive image gallery, learning html and css
+- **website**: first website I created, and creating a responsive image gallery, learning html and css

 - email: learning api's to set up a subscribe email function, first node project